All Episodes

 So he came up with Victoria's Secret, the store, and he created it in a Palo Alto shopping mall.

-And he offered nice underwear, he changed the American women's underpants look from humdrum cotton to silky and sensual.
+He changed the American women's underpants look from humdrum cotton to silky and sensual.

-He was the one, okay.
+He was the one, okay?

-So his style, the interior at that time in the 70s and 80s, when this Roy Raymond owned Victoria's Secret, was what um is called brothel Victorian, dark wood, red velvet sofas, a place where women didn't feel comfortable, although the inventory was for them and very nice.
+So his style, the interior at that time in the 70s and 80s, when this Roy Raymond owned Victoria's Secret, was what is called brothel Victorian, dark wood, red velvet sofas, a place where women didn't feel comfortable, although the inventory was for them and very nice.

 So basically his store and his mail order catalog were tailored for men.